Podcasts for Church Leaders (2022 Edition)

 Luther in Real Time

-This was first published in 2020, 500 years since Martin Luther was declared a heretic by Pope Leo X himself.
+This was first published in 2020, 500 years since Martin Luther was declared a heretic from Pope Leo X himself.
 In fact, it told the story of Luther, and others involved in the event, to the day of specific events.
 It was all very exciting!

 - Joel Murray (Communications and Media Officer)